srl-ethz/hydra-documentation/docs/source/tools/hemera.rst

    :align: left

-| Attach the cablerelief on top of the receiver top to the receiver using the four M3x16 screws. note the orientation of the cable relief.
+| Attach the cable relief on top of the receiver top to the receiver using the four M3x16 screws. note the orientation of the cable relief.
 The slot for the metal strip should be facing away from the toolplate.

 |